 Augusta Technical College's commitment to excellence extends to each student.
 If one of our graduates, who was educated under a standard program, and his or her employer agree that the employee is deficient in one or more competencies as defined in the standards, Augusta Technical College will retrain that employee at no instructional cost to employee or employer.

 This guarantee applies to graduates who are employed in their field of training.
 It is in effect for a period of two years after graduation, and includes those graduates who have failed to pass a State of Georgia required licensing examination within two years after graduation.

 To inquire or to file a claim under this warranty, the employer in conjunction with the graduate should contact the Vice President of Academic Affairs at (706) 771-4020 to discuss the need for retraining.
-A letter from the employer on company letterhead must be submitted to the Vice President of Instructional & Student Services noting that the graduate is deficient in one or more areas as defined in the Department of Technical and Adult Education standards.
+A letter from the employer on company letterhead must be submitted to the Vice President of Academic Affairs noting that the graduate is deficient in one or more areas as defined in the Technical College System of Georgia standards.

 Students have the option to pay online with a credit card (MasterCard or Visa).
 The RTS credit card payment system is easy to use and is secured by Verisign.

 When payment is complete, a confirmation eMail will be sent to your SmartWeb account.

 Note to Financial Aid (HOPE and PELL) Recipients: Book vouchers will be mailed to you if your technology and malpractice fees are paid a week before the term starts.

 Students are encouraged to participate in local, regional, and national organizations related to their programs of study.
 The following organizations maintain campus chapters or area chapters for student membership:

 International Association of Administrative Professionals